SmartTensors/NMFk.jl/Readme.md

 We, He, fitquality, robustness, aic, kopt = NMFk.execute(X, 2:5; save=false, method=:simple);
 ```

-The execution will produce something like this:
+The execution will produce output like this:

 ```
 [ Info: Results